tannerrj/crossfire-server-simple-backup/README.md

  * What problem does it solve?
    * It provides a quick and simple backup of player data, including login account data and unique maps such as guilds and apartments.
  * What else should people know about this script?
-   * This does not create an incremental backup; it backs up all in-game data each time the script runs.
+   * This does NOT create an incremental backup; it backs up all in-game data each time the script runs.

 ## Usage: